sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/documentation_implementation.md

 - The sidebar lives in `doc/sidebar.md`.
 Only important pages belong in the sidebar; use section index page links for other documents.
 - Assets and templates live in `doc/_resources/{templates,assets}`.

+Updates to the redirects in `doc/_resources/assets/redirects` require a full reload of the service, which involves deleting the relevant Kubernetes pods.
+See ["Forcing immediate reload of data"](#forcing-immediate-reload-of-data) for more details.

 ## Advanced documentation site

 Our documentation site (https://docs.sourcegraph.com) runs [docsite](https://github.com/sourcegraph/docsite).